 If you can convince buyers to take action, your copy is valuable.
 A few essentials for a good ad include:

 - An intriguing introduction

 - Creative words and phrases

 - Creating impact

 You become successful if you create a want in the buyer’s mind.
-Nonetheless, the greatest skill a copywriter needs to have is the ability to write relatable and striking words with great detail.
+Nonetheless, the most significant skill a copywriter needs is writing relatable and striking words with great detail.

-Shortly, you should be capable of doing in-depth research to know about your customers.
-Then, target their main points, add a little psychology, and learn to persuade your customers.
+Shortly, you should be capable of doing in-depth research about your customers.
+Then, target their main points, add a minor in psychology, and learn to persuade your customers.

 So, you’ve decided to become a copywriter, but what is the next step?
 It is tricky and might confuse you.
-But persistence and practice will keep new copywriters afloat.
+You should understand the purpose of copywriting.
+Persistence and practice will keep new copywriters afloat.